 Hopefully, you’re reading this blog out of curiosity, or in the spirit of preparedness.
-But, if you’re gazing at a sopping wet smartphone and you had the foresight to choose Total Mobile Protection, you can file your claim for a replacement.
-Didn’t sign up for Total Mobile Protection with Tech Coach when you bought your phone?
+But, if you’re gazing at a sopping wet smartphone and you had the foresight to choose Verizon Protect, you can file your claim for a replacement.
+Didn’t sign up for Verizon Protect with Tech Coach when you bought your phone?
 If it’s been less than two weeks, you still can!
 Or, you can sign up during open enrollment.
 Contact your wireless expert for more information!

 Read on for four tips on handling your wet smartphone.

 Here’s the golden rule: don’t turn it on!
 And, definitely, don’t plug it in to charge, yet.
 Most people want to see if their phone still works, so they immediately hit that power button.
 Even if your phone is rated as water-resistant, it’s not meant for prolonged swimming.
 So make sure your smartphone is completely dried out before trying to check your texts.
 The reason is that water, by itself, usually isn’t that damaging.
 It’s adding electricity that causes circuit boards to short out.

 2. Don’t put it in rice.
 Let it dry on the counter.

 Urban legend says the rice will absorb all the water (hey it works for the salt shaker, right?), but rice adds gooey starch and dust to your delicate electronics.
 You’re better off letting your phone dry naturally.
 Remove the case, battery cover and battery and SIM.
 Dry the phone gently with a towel.
 Maybe point a little fan at it to help nature out.

 3. Consider using a company that dries them for a living.

 They have special machines that boil the water out in a vacuum.
 (Don’t worry; the boiling comes from pressure, not extreme heat.)

 4. Rinse it?